Cross-Modal Causal Intervention for Medical Report Generation: Methodology

-In the medical pre-training framework, there exist two difficulties: (1) the unpaired data that only has a single modality is hard to be utilized in supervised learning, and (2) heterogeneous data that makes it difficult to distinguish the region features because the morphology of the same lesion varies greatly~\cite{zhou2021review}.
-To address these challenges and provide fine-grained region features without region labels, we employ a cross-modal pre-training approach to learn and align multi-modal information~\cite{xvlm}, as shown in Fig.~\ref{fig:method_vlci}(c).
-For language concepts, we employ Prefix Language Modeling (PLM) to align with the visual modality utilizing bidirectional attention in image and prefix text.
-Meanwhile, to acquire visual context, we utilize Masked Image Modeling (MIM) for pixel-level semantic learning.
-Additionally, to capture more detailed features, we utilize degradation of the image and masking the features extracted by CNN.
-Therefore, we use a multiway transformer to extract multi-modal features and two linear layers to solve PLM and MIM tasks, respectively~\cite{wang2021simvlm, he2022masked}.
-In each block of the multiway encoder, the attention layer is weight-shared while the two feed-forward layers handle the corresponding modal features respectively~\cite{wang2022image}.
-Similarly, each block of the multiway decoder consists of a weight-shared self-attention layer, a pool of feed-forward networks used for different modalities, as shown in Fig.~\ref{fig:method_vlci}(b).
+In the radiological pre-training framework, there exist two difficulties: (1) the unpaired data that only has a single modality is hard to be utilized in supervised learning, and (2) heterogeneous data that makes it difficult to distinguish the region features because the morphology of the same lesion varies greatly~\cite{zhou2021review}.
+To address these challenges and provide fine-grained region features without region labels, we employ a visual-linguistic pre-training approach to learn and align visual-linguistic information, as shown in Fig.~\ref{fig:method_overview} (b). \red{ Unlike existing methods that simply combine Masked Language Modeling (MLM) with Masked Image Modeling (MIM) \cite{zhao2023mamo} or rely on contrastive learning for cross-modal alignment \cite{xvlm,singh2022flava,varma2023villa}, we integrate postfix text generation task with degradation-aware masked image restoration task to achieve efficient cross-modal representation learning and alignment.
+To address the issue of missing modalities, we implement alternating training using multiple data input schemes, surpassing existing approaches that rely on a single training strategy.
+Moreover, to effectively capture the subtle details in radiological images, we employ a degradation-aware mechanism for pixel-level cross-modal semantic learning, thereby enhancing the alignment of visual and linguistic information. }